Murder of Ng Yao Cheng: Fatal stabbing

 On the night of 13 April 2015, at a condominium in Singapore's Choa Chu Kang, a fight between two brothers ended with the death of one of them, and another was arrested for his murder.

 The incident happened presumably before 11 PM, and the police received a report at this time in relation to the stabbing incident.
 The domestic maid and mother of the two brothers were said to have witnessed the stabbing, and while the mother tried to stop the bleeding on the neck of one of her sons, who was her second child, the maid ran out to call for help, and 25-year-old security officer Thinesh Muniady was prompted to go to the unit.
 Thinesh witnessed the scene and decided to call the police.
 At the same time, the other brother involved in the crime also called the police, admitting that he stabbed his brother.
 The father and eldest brother of the suspect were not present at the unit when the stabbing happened.
 First-hand reports revealed that the suspect and the victim were not on good terms despite being brothers and having shared the same room.
 Neighbours also told the police that the two brothers often argued with each other and loud arguments were often heard from the unit itself.

 After the arrival of paramedics, the 26-year-old victim, identified Ng Yao Cheng (alias Morris Ng), was pronounced dead at the scene of crime.
 His youngest brother, 21-year-old Ng Yao Wei (alias Cedric Ng), was also injured and was conveyed to hospital to receive treatment.

 Murder charge

 On 15 April 2015, 21-year-old Ng Yao Wei was charged with the murder of his 26-year-old brother Ng Yao Cheng.
 Ng was charged in Changi General Hospital where he was hospitalized for the injuries he sustained.
 Under Singapore law, Ng would be sentenced to death should he be convicted of murder.

-Ng was not the only person to be charged in court with murder on that day.
-A married couple - Pua Hak Chuan and Tan Hui Zhen - were charged with murdering Tan's intellectually-disabled childhood friend Annie Ee Yu Lian after they ruthlessly assaulted her after a prolonged abuse lasting for months.
-Pua and Tan were eventually convicted of causing grievous hurt and sentenced to jail terms of 14 and 16 1/2 years respectively, with Pua subjected to caning (14 strokes) for his role behind Ee's fatal abuse.

 Leading criminal lawyer Josephus Tan of Fortis Law Corporation agreed to represent Ng on a pro bono basis, after Ng's parents sought his help to take their youngest son's case.